Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- This season, Al Horford has made 3.6 shots per game, which accounts for 6.6% of his team's total makes.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Horford's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the league.
+- Conceding 109.8 points per contest, the Heat are the second-ranked squad in the league on defense.

-- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per game.
+- Looking at assists, the Heat are 14th in the league, conceding 25.6 per contest.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- Looking at 3-pointers, the Heat are ranked 28th in the league, allowing 13.1 makes per game.

 Al Horford vs. the Heat